StringManolo/DarkMessengerCrypto/SECURITY.md

-- Normalize crypto_modules/ECIES_module.js encryption output to don't include predictable javascript object.
+- Normalize crypto_modules/ECIES_module.js encryption output to don't include predictable javascript object.  (apply to all)
 - Add live tests with different implementations of the same algo to detect attacks/bugs in the libraries.
 (Prevent Key Generation and send message to devs email -if configured to do so- to test the bug/attack)
 - Distribute each public key using a different circuit and exit tor node.
-- Test MAX plaintext allowed size for oub encryption in RSA without hibrid crypto.